HarshSDeshpande/HarshSDeshpande.github.io/about.md

 ---

 <p class="message">
   Hey there!
-I'm Harsh Deshpande, a Computer Science senior undergrad at BITS Pilani Pilani campus.
+I'm Harsh Deshpande, a Computer Science Senior Undergrad at BITS Pilani Pilani campus.
 </p>

 In the novel, *The Strange Case of Dr. Jekyll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).